Feeds:

 Read Full Post »

-Reblogged from The Bug Enthusiast:
+The Bug Enthusiast

 Well, this is interesting.
 Turns out science is harnessing the power of robotics to create new "robot bugs" designed to crawl, fly, and squirm their way into tight spaces humans can't.
 These robots can theoretically do the dirty jobs people don't want to do - innovation!